+- The complex development and manufacturing processes of a Composite Product can be separated into seven distinct phases.
+The phases 2 and 3 of the Composite Product life cycle cover the TOE (IC) development and production:

+- The IC Development (Phase 2):

+- IC design

+- IC Dedicated Software development

+- The IC Manufacturing (Phase 3):

+- integration and photomask fabrication

+- IC production

+- IC testing

+- preparation

-- IC testing - preparation - Pre-personalisation if necessary - In addition, five important stages have to be considered in the Composite Product life cycle: - Security IC Embedded Software Development (Phase 1) (not part of the TOE) - the IC Packaging (Phase 4) - the Composite Product finishing process, preparation and shipping to the personalisation line for the Composite Product (Composite Product Integration Phase 5) - the Composite Product personalisation and testing stage where the User Data is loaded into the Security IC's memory (Personalisation Phase 6) - the Composite Product usage by its issuers and consumers (Operational Usage Phase 7) which may include loading and other management of applications in the field
+- Pre-personalisation if necessary

+- In addition, five important stages have to be considered in the Composite Product life cycle:

+- Security IC Embedded Software Development (Phase 1)

+- the IC Packaging (Phase 4)

+- the Composite Product finishing process, preparation and shipping to the personalisation line for the Composite Product (Composite Product Integration Phase 5)

+- the Composite Product personalisation and testing stage where the User Data is loaded into the Security IC's memory (Personalisation Phase 6)

+the Composite Product usage by its issuers and consumers (Operational Usage Phase 7) which may include loading and other management of applications in the field

-Figure 2: Definition of "TOE Delivery" and responsible Parties
+Figure 4: Definition of "TOE Delivery" and responsible Parties

 - The Security IC Embedded Software is developed outside the TOE development in Phase 1.
 The TOE is developed in Phase 2 and produced in Phase 3.
-Then the TOE can be delivered in form of wafers or sawn wafers (dice). - In the following the term "TOE Delivery" (refer to Figure 2) is uniquely used to indicate - after Phase 3 (or before Phase 4) if the TOE is delivered in form of wafers or sawn wafers (dice). - -The Protection Profile uniquely uses the term "TOE Manufacturer" (refer to Figure 2) which includes the following roles: - the IC Developer (Phase 2) and the IC Manufacturer (Phase 3)
+Then the TOE can be delivered in form of wafers or sawn wafers (dice). - 27 In the following the term "TOE Delivery" (refer to Figure 4) is uniquely used to indicate - after Phase 3 (or before Phase 4) if the TOE is delivered in form of wafers or sawn wafers (dice). - -The Protection Profile uniquely uses the term "TOE Manufacturer" (refer to Figure 4) which includes the following roles: - the IC Developer (Phase 2) and the IC Manufacturer (Phase 3)